 Maryland doesn’t have any tribal casinos, so the aforementioned casino games are offered by commercial gambling venues.
 Even though recreational gambling is on the rise in Old Line State the local lawmakers haven’t passed any iGaming-friendly regulations so far.

-However, the relevant sections of the Code don’t refer directly to internet gambling, so it’s impossible to determine whether playing on offshore sites is unregulated or prohibited.
+The relevant sections of the Code don’t refer directly to internet gambling, so it’s impossible to determine whether playing on offshore sites is unregulated or prohibited.
 In practice, the local authorities have never tried pressing illegal gambling charges against online gamblers, so this issue has never been tackled by a Maryland court.
 In the end, countless Maryland residents are using US-facing iGaming platforms on a daily basis without facing any legal consequences.

 The qualities that you should be looking for depend on the forms of gambling that you’re interested in.
 An avid poker player should focus on finding the site that attracts a lot of traffic, as this guarantees that cash games will run smooth and that the tournaments will have satisfying guaranteed prize pools.